 Kamla Nehru Park

 Kamala Nehru Park has widespread verdant green surroundings.
 It is one among the most commonly visited places by children in Mumbai.
-The park has a diverse range of flowers and is famous for a unique structure, called the Old Woman’s Shoe or Boot House, that majorly attracts kids.
+The Park has a diverse range of flowers and is famous for a unique structure, called the Old Woman’s Shoe or Boot House, that majorly attracts kids.

 Veermata Jijabai Udyan

 Another major attraction of this garden is the Bhau Daji Lad Museum, which is located in the same premises with the purpose of enhancing industrial as well as agricultural interests.
 There is an ancient statue of an elephant near the museum, which is believed to have been found at the Elephanta Caves.
 The garden is spread over 48 acres and also has a clock tower located near the entrance.

-Dr. Bhau Daji Lad Museum
+Dr Bhau Daji Lad Museum

-Earlier called the Victoria and Albert Museum, Dr Bhau Daji Lad Museum iwas built in 1872 and is one of Mumbai’s oldest museum.
+Earlier called the Victoria and Albert Museum, Dr. Bhau Daji Lad Museum was built in 1872 and is one of Mumbai’s oldest museums.
 One can find a great number of archaeological findings, photographs, maps and relics that are extremely rare and that relate to Mumbai’s glorious history.

 On Sundays and holidays, Aksa is packed with vacationing families and students.
-However during the week, it remains mostly silent and as well as clean.
-The place is ideal to sun bathe, watch sunrise and sunsets and to relax.
-After all there are very few place in the bustling metropolis of Mumbai where tranquility can surround one.
+However, during the week, it remains mostly silent and as well as clean.
+The place is ideal to sunbathe, watch sunrise and sunsets and to relax.
+After all there are very few places in the bustling metropolis of Mumbai where tranquility can surround one.